 The first study had 23 people performing searches, finding answers to questions like the one above, and examining the searches they performed and the pages they visited to see how they went about finding answers.
-The second study expanded to 179 searchers, and based some of the processes used on things they learned from the first experiment.
+The second study expanded to 179 searchers and based some of the processes used on things they learned from the first experiment.
 A general conclusion from the second study:

-When having difficulty in finding information, users start to formulate more diverse queries, they use advanced operators more, and they spend a longer time on the search result page as compared to the successful tasks.
+When having difficulty in finding information, users start to formulate more diverse queries, they use advanced operators more, and they spend a long time on the search result page as compared to the successful tasks.